sergejsvisockis/order-service/README.md

 queuing with a scheduling mechanism commonly applied in this case scenario.
 At the same time if non-functional requirements do eventually change and the load increases up to the 10k requests per second daily then perhaps it would make sense to have a batching and queuing mechanism.
 In that case, it would also make sense to make a database sharding.
-In addition, it would also be beneficial to leverage a distributed caching in that case despite latency and accidental complexity.
+In addition, it would also be beneficial to leverage distributed caching in that case despite latency and accidental complexity.
 This particular case is pretty straightforward and the connection pooling along with the local caching are more than enough.